 Complete Publisher Attestation

-Publisher Attestation is also required for Teams apps listed in the store.
-The process includes completing a self-assessment of your app's security, data handling, and compliance practices that can help potential customers make informed decisions about using your app.
+Publisher Attestation is also required for Teams apps listed in the Store.
+The process includes completing a self-assessment of your app's security, data handling, and compliance practices.
+The process can help potential customers make informed decisions about using your app.

 If you're submitting a new app, you can't officially complete Publisher Attestation until your app is listed on the Teams store.
 If you're updating a listed app, complete Publisher Attestation before you submit the latest version of the app for validation.